dotnet/designs/accepted/2023/preview-apis/preview-apis.md

 operates, we don't have that same level of concern.
 In fact, we believe the viral nature is also undesirable.

+For the remainder of this proposal we'll refer to *library-level preview* features as *experimental APIs*.

 ## Scenarios and User Experience

 ## Requirements